Smooth Radio (2014): Smooth Extra

 Smooth Radio also operated Smooth Extra, with the slogan Your Refreshing Music Mix.
 The station transmitted its own non-stop music output from 10am to 6pm every day, and relayed Smooth London at other times.

 Smooth Extra launched in December 2014 as a result of the removal of the prior network Smooth service from Digital One (during November and December the slot had been used for Smooth Christmas).
 Originally broadcast in mono in the traditional DAB format, Smooth Extra and Heart Extra switched to stereo DAB+ transmission in summer 2019, enabling the addition of Gold and Heart Dance to the Digital One multiplex in the released capacity.

 Smooth Extra was also broadcast on the Sky satellite TV system (channel 0146) from 1 October 2015, taking over the slot from The Arrow (which had itself replaced Real Radio there the year before, due to Real Radio stations becoming Heart).
-Smooth Extra was replaced by Heart Dance on 7 October 2019.
+Smooth Extra was replaced by Heart Dance on Sky on 7 October 2019.

-Smooth Extra and Heart Extra, closed at midnight on Thursday 12 March 2020 and was replaced with a national feed of Smooth on Digital One.
+Smooth Extra closed at midnight on Thursday 12 March 2020 (along with Heart Extra) and was replaced with a national feed of Smooth on Digital One.

+Smooth Christmas

+Originally launched on DAB during the weeks preceding Christmas 2011, Smooth Christmas was a pop-up sister station launched by GMG, and was replaced by Smooth 70s at the end of December.
+Smooth Christmas returned to the Digital One multiplex as a stablemate of Smooth Radio and Smooth 70s in the lead up to Christmas 2012.

+On 25 September 2024, Smooth Christmas was relaunched by Global, and made available on Global Player.
+It was launched alongside Heart Xmas, also a Global station dedicated to playing Christmas music.
+On the day of their launch, the Radio Today website described the difference between the stations: "Heart Xmas is more Mariah Carey and Michael Bublé whilst Smooth Radio, playing 'Always the Best Christmas Music', is more Elton John and Slade."